Kosančićev Venac: In popular culture

-Due to its archaic look, Kosančićev Venac, was a location where several movies and TV series were filmed: Otpisani (1974–76), The Marathon Family (1982), Underground (1995).
+Due to its archaic look, Kosančićev Venac, was a location where several movies and TV series were filmed: Otpisani (1974–76), The Marathon Family (1982), and Underground (1995).

 Standing in for the house and the burial home of the Topalović family in the cult movie The Marathon Family, the house, located at 5 Zadarska (today Dobrice Ćosića) Street, became an attraction.
 The original house was built in the first half of the 19th century, while the upper floor was added in 1905.
 Even then, it stood out as the humbler object compared to the rest of the buildings in the neighborhood.
-By 2019 it deteriorated a lot.
-It remained one of the few buildings in the neighborhood which were not renovated, due to the property ownership issues.
+By 2019 it deteriorated a great deal.
+It remained one of the few buildings in the neighborhood which were not renovated, due to property ownership issues.

 Reconstruction

-In January 2007 the city government announced ambitious plans for the revitalization of Kosančićev Venac and the neighboring riverside section of Savamala.
-The first concern is the stabilization of the ground as the entire western slope of the ridge descending to the Sava is a mass wasting area (the leaning of the Cathedral Church is already visible from a distance).
+In 2007, the city government announced ambitious plans for the revitalization of Kosančićev Venac and the neighboring riverside section of Savamala.
+The first concern was the stabilization of the ground as the entire western slope of the ridge descending to the Sava is a mass wasting area (the leaning of the Cathedral Church is already visible from a distance).
 Kosančićev Venac is projected as the future cultural center of Belgrade.
 As it is not allowed to change the general shape of the neighborhood, Kosančićev Venac is declared a "zone of minor interventions" with several specific points of reconstruction.
 However, nothing has been done until 2016 when the new, revised plan of reconstruction and protection was adopted.
 The project covers 20 ha and mostly rehashes the former ideas: